NerdPractitioner/stelligent-university/12-codepipeline/README.md

 _Is executing a CloudFormation template a legitimate example of an "application"?
 Provide an explanation._

+> I think it could be argued that this is an application. depending on the definition if you use the following definition:
+"a computer software package that performs a specific function directly for an end user or, in some cases, for another application" Then I would say yes, this is a package that performs a function for another application

 #### Question: Pipeline Template

 _Is your Pipeline template portable?
 Update and re-create your Pipeline if